Boots Malone: Plot

 One day, White Cargo is startled and bolts with Tommy on his back, showing that the boy has some talent.
-Boots begins to really train him.
-He lets the lad ride in a race, but does not tell him that they have secretly weighed White Cargo down (so they can get better odds for their bets in a later race).
-The horse does poorly in the race, upsetting the boy.
-To restore Tommy's confidence, Boots has him ride in another race with a different horse; he wins.
+Boots lets Tommy ride in a race but does not tell him that they have secretly weighed White Cargo down so they can get better odds for their bets in a later race.
+The horse does poorly, upsetting Tommy.
+To restore his confidence, Boots has him ride in another race on a different horse; he wins.

-As the big race approaches, complications arise.
-Boots tangles with a private detective hired by Tommy's mother, a wealthy businesswoman, to find her boy.
+As the big race approaches, Boots tangles with a private detective hired by Tommy's mother, a wealthy businesswoman, to find her boy.
 Boots reluctantly calls her and tells her where to collect her son.
 Disapproving of Boots, she convinces Tommy that Boots turned him in for the $5000 reward.
-(Later, she refuses to pay Boots.)
 Despite this, Tommy runs away again and returns to Boots in time for the race.
 The two reconcile.
 When Mrs. Gibson calls, Boots warns her that she will lose the love of her son if she prevents him from racing.

-Meanwhile, Matson, a gangster to whom Boots owes a lot of money, tells him to throw the race, as he has bet heavily on another horse.
-Boots tries to convince Tommy to go along, but in the end, does not have the heart to spoil what may be the boy's last ride, and White Cargo wins.
+Meanwhile, Matson, a gangster to whom Boots owes money, tells him to throw the race, as he has bet heavily on another horse.
+Boots tries to convince Tommy to go along but does not have the heart to spoil what may be the boy's last ride, and White Cargo wins.
 Afterwards, Tommy boards a train to go back to school.
 When Boots is warned that Matson and his men are waiting for him, he jumps on the train.